-Dated: Date of Delivery Due: as shown on the inside cover hereof
+Dated: Date of Delivery

+Due: as shown on the inside cover hereof

-The State of New Hampshire General Obligation Capital Improvement Bonds, 2013 Series B (the "Series B Bonds") and 2013 Series C (Federally Taxable) (the "Series C Bonds" and, collectively, with the Series B Bonds, the "Bonds") will be issued as fully registered bonds, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
+The 2014 Series A Bonds (the "Series A Bonds") and the 2014 Series B Bonds (the "Series B Bonds" and, together with the Series A Bonds, the "Bonds") will be issued as fully registered bonds, registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC").
 Purchases of beneficial interests in the Bonds will be made in book-entry form (without certificates) in the denomination of \$5,000 or any integral multiple thereof.
-See The Bonds - Book-Entry Only System herein.
+(See "THE BONDS--Book-Entry Only System" herein.)

-Interest on the Bonds will be payable semiannually on April 1 and October 1 of each year, commencing April 1, 2014 until maturity or redemption prior to maturity.
-The Bonds are subject to redemption prior to maturity as provided herein.
+Interest on the Series A Bonds will be payable semiannually on March 1 and September 1 of each year, commencing March 1, 2015 until maturity.
+Interest on the Series B Bonds will be payable semiannually on June 1 and December 1 of each year, commencing June 1, 2015 until maturity.
+The Bonds are subject to optional redemption prior to maturity as provided herein.

-The Bonds are offered subject to the final approving opinion of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel, and to certain other conditions referred to in the Notices of Sale.
-Public Resources Advisory Group, Inc. has acted as Financial Advisor to the State with respect to the Bonds.
-Delivery of the Bonds to DTC or its custodial agent is expected on or about December 17, 2013.
+The Bonds are offered when, as and if issued by the State, subject to receipt of the final approving opinion of Edwards Wildman Palmer LLP, Boston, Massachusetts, Bond Counsel, and to certain other conditions referred to herein and, with respect to the Series B Bonds, in the Official Notice of Sale.
+Public Resources Advisory Group has acted as Financial Advisor to the State with respect to the Bonds.
+Certain legal matters will be passed upon for the Underwriters of the Series A Bonds by their counsel, Preti, Flaherty, Beliveau & Pachios, LLP, Concord, New Hampshire.
+Delivery of the Bonds to DTC or its custodial agent is expected on or about December 23, 2014.